Visualizations

 stddev

-The stddev visualization calculates the standard deviation of the field in the dataset and produces a timeseries chart.
-Standard deviation is the square root of the variance.
+The stddev visualization calculates the standard deviation of the field in the dataset and produces a time series chart.
+The stddev aggregation returns the sample standard deviation of the fields of the dataset.

 Arguments